 Put another way, the ACA cannot be read as directing the federal government to establish a state-established Exchange, because a "federally established state-established Exchange" is an oxymoron.
 To use a hypothetical, if Congress asked states to build airports, and described these airports in great detail (specifying, e.g., air traffic and security procedures), but added that the Secretary of Transportation should construct "such airports" if the states fail to, would anyone even think to refer to the latter as "state-constructed airports"?
 Obviously not.

-Had Congress in fact wanted federal Exchanges to be "deemed" state Exchanges, it could and would have said so expressly-as it did for territorial Exchanges.
-ACA, § 1323(a)(1).
-Indeed, as amicus Families USA points out (Dkt.
-54, at 11 n.25), when Congress wants the federal government to step into the shoes of another entity and be treated as if it were that entity, it says so.
-E.g., 28 U.S.C. § 2679(d)(1) (certain suits against federal officers "shall be deemed an action against the United States" (emphasis added)).
-Yet, in § 1321, not only did Congress not use express "deeming" language; it did not even go so far as to say that HHS should establish an Exchange "for" or "on behalf of" the state, instead referring only to an HHS-established Exchange "within" the state.
+Had Congress in fact wanted federal Exchanges to be "deemed" state Exchanges, it could and would have said so expressly.
+The ACA used such express "deeming" language with respect to territorial Exchanges, ACA, § 1323(a)(1), and an earlier House version of the bill-which provided for a single national Exchange but allowed states to "opt-in" to run the Exchanges themselves-also stated expressly that, if a state did opt-in, "any references in this subtitle to the Health Insurance Exchange ... shall be deemed a reference to the State-based Health Insurance Exchange."
+H.R.
+3962, § 308(e), 111th Cong.
+(2009) (Govt.
+SJ Exh.
+13, Dkt.
+31-1, at 175-76).